jimoro/sayit/README.md

-## Bloccit: a Reddit replica to teach the fundamentals of web development and Rails.
+## Bloccit: a Reddit-ish site to practice the fundamentals of web development using Ruby on Rails.

-Made with my mentor at [Bloc](http://bloc.io).